 Menlo has bounced back nicely from that loss to SHP, winning two playoff games on the road -- 42-14 over No. 4 seed Monte Vista Christian and 41-27 over No. 1 and previously undefeated Seaside.

 "We've been playing sound, smart football," Menlo coach Mark Newton said.
-"We want to keep playing as
+"We want to keep playing as long as we can."

 Menlo finished second in the Peninsula Athletic League Ocean Division because of a 43-39 loss to South San Francisco, a game in which South City rushed for more than 400 yards.
 Sacred Heart Prep had 281 yards on the ground in Menlo's other loss.